TalalAlsaiaari/ft_irc/README.md

 # Random Info dump

+	From Karim use rawlog to see commands and expected replies "/help rawlog"

 	Because of IRC's scandanavian origin, the characters {}| are considered to be the lower case equivalents of the characters []\, respectively.
 This is a critical issue when determining the